Rajatuser/python-functions/README.md

  python program to create a basic shoping list: take the input of the item from the user and then removing the item from the list.

     ls=['Audi','Bugati','Ferari','Mercedes']
-    print("welcome to Auto motors\n Here is our model list") print(ls)
+    print("welcome to Auto motors\n Here is our models list") print(ls)
     n=input("enter your choice:\n")
     m=n.capitalize()